Djondjon: Use in cooking

 When cooked, djondjon mushrooms give the dish that they are in an "exquisite color, taste, and aroma."
-Before cooking, the inedible stems are removed and the caps are used.
+Before cooking, the inedible stems are removed from the dried mushrooms and the caps are used.
 Djondjon are often served with rice and a meat such as pork, or fish.
 Boiling the mushrooms releases a grayish-black color into the water, which can then be used to flavor and color the rice they are served with, giving it a black color.
 Dishes utilizing the mushroom are often served in Haiti on special occasions, such as birthdays, weddings, or on Christmas.
 Haitians living abroad will often seek out the mushroom for use in cooking in grocery stores located in areas with a large Haitian population, though sometimes they may use a flavored bouillon cube produced by the German company Maggi instead.